Dick Johnson (racing driver)

-Richard 'Dick' Johnson (born 26 April 1945) is a part-owner of the V8 Supercar team Dick Johnson Racing and a former racing driver.
+Richard Johnson (born 26 April 1945) is a part-owner of the V8 Supercar team Dick Johnson Racing and a former racing driver.
 As a driver, he was a five-time Australian Touring Car Champion and a three-time winner of the Bathurst 1000.
 As of 2008 Johnson has claimed over twenty awards and honours, including the V8 Supercars Hall of Fame into which he was inducted in 2001.

 In 2009 as part of the Q150 celebrations, Dick Johnson was announced as one of the Q150 Icons of Queensland for his role as a "sports legend".

 Early life

-As a teen Johnson attended Cavendish Road State High School in Brisbane, Australia and it was in this area of Coorparoo that he first started driving with his father as a young child.
+As a teen, Johnson attended Cavendish Road State High School in Brisbane, Australia and it was in this area of Coorparoo that he first started driving with his father as a young child.
 Cavendish Road State High School has named one of their school houses Johnson, in his honour.
 The house colour is blue.

-After leaving school, Johnson was drafted into the Australian Army at the age of 20 and began his two-year National Service in 1965.
+After leaving school, Johnson was drafted into the Australian Army at the age of twenty and began his two-year National Service in 1965.
 Although they did not know each other at the time, both Johnson and future touring car rival Peter Brock were stationed together at the Blamey Barracks near Wagga Wagga in New South Wales from 1965 to 1967.

 Racing

 Despite becoming synonymous with driving Fords, Johnson raced in his early days in a succession of Holdens.
 Johnson's first race car was a Holden FJ, his first race being at Lakeside International Raceway in November 1964.
 In 1968 and 1969 he raced his Holden EH and from there progressed to a Holden Torana GTR for 1970, scoring his first Australian Touring Car Championship points at Lakeside in that year.
 The GTR was upgraded to XU-1 specifications in 1971.
 Johnson's first drive in the Hardie Ferodo 1000 was in Bob Forbes' Holden LJ Torana GTR XU-1 in 1973 when they placed fifth.
-Johnson then had a single race for the Holden Dealer Team at the Surfers Paradise round of the 1974 ATCC where he finished 3rd driving a GTR XU-1.
+Johnson then had a single race for the Holden Dealer Team at the Surfers Paradise round of the 1974 ATCC where he finished third driving a GTR XU-1.
 He later purchased the ex HDT Torana in which Peter Brock had won the Bathurst 1000 in 1972 from Barrie Nixon Smith and campaigned the car until his switch to Ford in 1977.
 The Torana was sold to Kerry Cox who raced it in the QLD Touring car championship in a close rivalry with Dick, with Cox winning in 1977 and Dick getting the title in 1978.